Regina George: 2024 film

 Mean Girls (2024) follows the same plot as the 2004 version, with minor revisions.
-In the film, it is mentioned that Regina once kissed Janis Ian while playing spin the bottle in middle school, which then led to her mocking Janis for it.
+In the film, it is mentioned that Regina once kissed Janis Ian while playing spin the bottle in middle school.
+After Janis came out as a lesbian, Regina spread rumors that she was obsessively in love with her.
 Instead of making physical copies of the pages in the burn book, Regina leaves the book itself in the hallway.